 The material here is believed to be up to date at the time of writing (May 2014).
 However the scene is constantly changing and for practical reasons I cannot undertake to revise the article frequently and in every particular.
 Nevertheless it is hoped that readers will be able to take some general guidance away with them having ploughed through it.
 Nor is the article an advertising platform for VPOs, so further details of all of them must be obtained from their providers.
 But first we need to define what a VPO actually is, because the overlap with the traditional digital organ business is of course large though somewhat ill-defined.

 Before answering this question, let us look briefly at conventional digital organs.
 These instruments are made by many manufacturers in many countries, some of which (such as Allen) are large enterprises which have been well-established for many decades.
 They are complete and self-contained in the one console (apart from external loudspeakers when offered), and they will work as soon as they are plugged in and switched on.
 Little setting-up on the part of the purchaser is required beyond that done by the manufacturer when he installs it.
-Two types of digital music technology are used in modern instruments - sampled sound and physical modelling synthesis (the latter only by Viscount which is the only firm offering both types).
+Two types of digital music technology are used in modern instruments - sampled sound and physical modelling synthesis, though the latter is only available from Viscount.
 These technologies were compared and contrasted in reference .
 In 2017 Viscount also entered the VPO market .

 VPOs have arisen more recently, since about the turn of the millennium to be more precise, which coincided with the appearance of sufficiently powerful personal computers for the first time.
 Although these look pretty laughable nowadays, running as they did under ancient operating systems such as Windows 98, they nevertheless provided a sufficiently capable technical platform for a different breed of digital organ to emerge - the VPO.
 In the early days of their evolution I wrote an article which can be consulted for more detail .
 A few VPOs are huge and elaborate custom built products, one of the earliest being Marshall and Ogletree's celebrated opus 1 at Trinity Church, Wall Street, New York City.
 This was intended to be a temporary replacement for the Aeolian-Skinner pipe organ there which had been destroyed in the cataclysm of 9/11, though now it seems to have become a permanent fixture.
 More recently, this year (2014) the same firm unveiled a five manual touring organ for Cameron Carpenter.
 More information about these and similar products can be obtained easily from the internet.
 However these spectacular commercial instruments are not the subject of this article, which is concerned with the much smaller and cheaper ones populating the opposite end of the market, and in particular those aimed mainly at the home user (though some have been installed in larger venues).